open-component-model/ocm-action/README.md

 ### `gen` (default `gen/ocm`)

 The generation folder to use.
 The folder is created if not present.
-THis folder is used for all commands.
+This folder is used for all commands.

 ### `directory`